 This report provides an overview of the legal requirements and technical standards that apply to gas measurement, and a description of common industry practice and terminology.
 It will also tell you where to find more detailed information.
 If you’re not an expert in this area we’re sure you’ll find the report useful, but please let us know if anything isn’t clear.
 If you are an expert, please let us know if you spot anything that isn’t correct.

 You shouldn’t assume this report is a complete and accurate description of all metering requirements.
 It’s not meant to be a replacement for original documents.
-So go back to the source document if you need to get into the detail.
+Go back to the source document if you need to get into the detail.

 Some basics

-In New Zealand metric units are used to measure gas flow.
+In New Zealand, metric units are used to measure gas flow.

-A ‘standard’ volume of gas is the volume it occupies at ‘standard conditions’, ie at a temperature of 15°C and a pressure 101.325 kPa (kilopascals).
+A ‘standard’ volume of gas is the volume it occupies at ‘standard conditions’, ie at a temperature of 15°C and a pressure 101.325 kPa (kilopascals absolute).

-The energy content of gas is commonly measured in gigajoules and may be scaled down to megajoules or up to terajoules or even petajoules, depending on the quantum of gas being discussed.
+The energy content of gas is commonly measured in gigajoules and may be scaled down to megajoules or up to terajoules or even petajoules, depending on the quantum of gas.

 Megajoule (MJ) – is equal to one million joules (106)